-- Impact – what is the impact to customer and business.
-Every company wants to know how your products impacted the end users.
-They all know you can build products, but want to know the Quality of them.
+Impact – what is the impact to customers and business?
+Every company wants to know how your products impact the end users.
+They all know you can build products, but they want to know the Quality of them.

 Interviewing is an important skill.
-It requires that you deeply understand yourself, strengths, weaknesses, and your own career goals.
+It requires that you deeply understand yourself, your strengths, weaknesses, and your own career goals.
 I’d recommend having 3-4 key stories that reflect on your experiences (e.g. career, projects, etc.) and how you learned tangible lessons and drove certain outcomes.
 It would also be helpful to prepare for case-based product questions.
-Each company has a different approach but at the end of the day they are looking for critical thinking, collaboration, and Product Sense.
+Each company has a different approach, but at the end of the day, they are looking for critical thinking, collaboration, and Product Sense.

 Great question!!!
 Few skills: